ContentUnitSaver stage is vulnerable to race conditions.

 Solution: Update Declarative Artifacts with Artifacts returned by bulk_get_or_create()

 The Content unit saver did not account for duplicate units at all.
-This patch also addresses
+This patch also addresses that problem.

 This is totally different on the single-content branch which converts the last call to bulk_create() and all of them occur in the transaction.
 So I think this is maybe NOTABUG.
 I missed triage so I can only comment now.